smarr/ReBench/docs/config.md

 Name of the parser that interprets the output of the benchmark harness.
 For a list of supported options see the list of [extensions](extensions.md#available-harness-support).

+Note that case matters -- `ReBenchLog` (with a capital 'B') will fail to be found on systems with case-sensitive paths (Linux).

 This key is mandatory.

 Example: